Sexual Assault Court Martial Dropped for Military Member

 Had there been a court-martial trial and sex crime conviction in this case, the client could have been sentenced to a dishonorable discharge, a lengthy term of confinement in prison (possibly decades) and, in addition, he would have been required to register as a sex offender.
 Thankfully, the court-martial case was dropped and he was spared this risk of devastation to his future.

 While this military court-martial and sexual assault case was successfully defended, it is important to understand that every case has different facts, and success in previous cases does not guarantee success in any particular future case.
 No military lawyer or civilian defense lawyer, including those who specialize in military law, can guarantee the outcome of any military trial or case.
+However, seeking the expertise of a skilled court martial lawyer can significantly enhance your defense strategy and improve the chances of a favorable outcome..

 For more information about the military justice system, particularly cases alleging rape and/or sexual assault in violation of UCMJ Article 120, see our page at: https://militaryadvocate.com/military-offenses/sex-crimes/.